- This event has passed.

 This course is offered based on the unique combination of 1) dāna and 2) a $100 USD administrative fee.
 Click on the tabs below to learn more:

-You may have come across this is the form of “pay from the heart”.
+You may have come across this elsewhere in the form of “pay from the heart”.
 Dāna is a Sanskrit term meaning “generosity”.
 With dāna, we give as a mutual exchange of generosity.
 It’s our joy to offer this course, and we trust you’ll match our time, energy, and passion by giving an amount of money that feels good and healthy to both you and us.

 Learn more about the practice of dāna here.